XiaohangZhan/cdp/README.md

     # edit experiments/myexp/config.yaml to fit your case.
     # you may need to change `base`, `committee`, `data_name`, etc.
     ```
+7. If you want to use `mediator` mode, please also prepare the training set, i.e., the features extracted using the same face recognition model as step 4, as well as the meta file containing labels.
+Organize them in `data/labeled/mydata/` similarly to `data/labeled/emore_l200k/`.

-7. Tips for paramters adjusting
+8. Tips for paramters adjusting
     * Modify `threshold` to obtain roughly balanced `precision` and `recall` to achieve higher `fscore`.
     * Higher threshold results in higher precision and lower recall.
     * Larger `max_sz` results in lower precision and higher recall.